Bourbon Glazed Salmon Recipe

 Instructions

-- Add the scallions, ginger, garlic, bourbon, soy sauce, brown sugar, and honey to a medium-size pot and simmer over medium-low heat until thick while occasionally stirring, which takes about 10 to 15 minutes.
+- Add the garlic, ginger, bourbon, soy sauce, brown sugar, honey, and water to a medium-size pot and simmer over medium-low heat until thick while occasionally stirring, which takes about 10 to 12 minutes.
 Set it aside and keep warm.

 - Season the salmon on both sides with salt and pepper.